gdbroman/broman.blog/_posts/2020/2020-09-01-master-novice.md

 ---
-title: "White Belt Mentality"
+title: "The Master Novice"
-permalink: white-belt-mentality
+permalink: master-novice
 ---

 A karate kid walked up to the black belt and asked excitedly, *"how do I get as good as thou?"*